StarCruises: History

+The Star Cruises logo from 1992 to 2022.

 1992–1999: Founding, acquisitions

 Star Cruises was founded as an associate of the Genting Group of Malaysia.
 It was incorporated in Bermuda on 10 November 1993 with its corporate headquarters in Hong Kong.
 The company's first ships were two cruiseferries acquired from the bankrupt Swedish company Rederi AB Slite.
 In the following years, the company purchased several other ships.

 In 1998, Star Cruises took delivery of its first new build, SuperStar Leo, followed by sister ship SuperStar Virgo in 1999.
 Star Cruises also acquired Sun Cruises the same year.